If this scheme pleases you, click here to download.

 should be able to:

-investigate the electrical conductivity of materials. explain the sources of electric current. |
+investigate the electrical conductivity of materials. |

 Calculating Testing conductivity